nh-server/switch-guide/docs/extras/backup_keys.md

 # Backup Keys
+This section is for making a backup of your console keys.

 &nbsp;

 !!! danger "Advanced users only!"
-	This section is for making a backup of your console keys.
 	Keys are meant for decrypting game dumps, usually for modding purposes.
 Most users won't need this.

+&nbsp;

-## What you need
+### What you need

 !!! tip ""
 	- The latest release of [Lockpick](https://github.com/shchmue/Lockpick/releases)
 	- The latest release of [Hekate](https://github.com/CTCaer/hekate/releases)

-## Instructions
+### Instructions

 !!! tip ""
 	1. Copy `Lockpick.nro` to the `switch` folder on your SD card.